Steve Kerr: Chicago Bulls (1993–1998)

 In 1993, Kerr signed with the Chicago Bulls.
-He played five seasons for the Bulls and typically came off of the bench, playing the role of three-point shooting specialist.
+He played in Chicago for five seasons and typically came off of the bench, playing the role of three-point shooting specialist.
 The Bulls made the playoffs in the 1993–94 and 1994–95 seasons, but without Michael Jordan's presence for all of 1994 and much of 1995, the team was unable to advance to the Finals.
 However, with Jordan back full-time for the 1995–96 season, the Bulls set a then-NBA record of 72–10 and defeated the Seattle SuperSonics in the 1996 NBA Finals in six games.

 In 1997, the Bulls logged a 69–13 regular-season record and reached the 1997 NBA Finals, where they faced the Utah Jazz.
 At the end of Game 6, with the score tied at 86, Kerr took a pass from Jordan and made a 17-foot jump shot to win the championship for the Bulls.
 Kerr also won the Three-Point Contest at the 1997 NBA All-Star Weekend.

-In the last minute of Game Two of the 1998 NBA Finals against Utah, Kerr missed a three-pointer, grabbed his own rebound, and made a pass to Jordan.
+In the last minute of Game 2 of the 1998 NBA Finals against Utah, Kerr missed a three-pointer, grabbed his own rebound, and made a pass to Jordan.
 Jordan made a crucial three-point play, putting the Bulls in the lead for good and helping the team tie the series at one game apiece.
 The Bulls went on to win the series in six games.

 Kerr set the Bulls' franchise single-season (.524, 1994–95) and career three-point field goal percentage (.479) records.
 During his tenure with the Bulls, Kerr averaged 8.2 points per game on 50.7% shooting.